owjhart/MWPhotoBrowser/README.md

 [screenshot6_thumb]: https://raw.github.com/mwaterfall/MWPhotoBrowser/master/Screenshots/MWPhotoBrowser6t.png
 [screenshot6]: https://raw.github.com/mwaterfall/MWPhotoBrowser/master/Screenshots/MWPhotoBrowser6.png

-Works on iOS 7+.
-Live Photos is supported only on iOS 9+.
-All strings are localisable so they can be used in apps that support multiple languages.

 ## Usage

 MWPhotoBrowser is designed to be presented within a navigation controller.
 Simply set the delegate (which must conform to `MWPhotoBrowserDelegate`) and implement the 2 required delegate methods to provide the photo browser with the data in the form of `MWPhoto` objects.
-You can create an `MWPhoto` object by providing a `UIImage` object, `PHAsset` object, or a URL containing the path to a file, an image online or an asset from the asset library.
+You can create an `MWPhoto` object by providing a `UIImage` object, or a URL containing the path to a file, or an image online.
 Remote Live Photos are supported, in this case you have to provide remote URLs for image and video files.

 `MWPhoto` objects handle caching, file management, downloading of web images, and various optimisations for you.
 If however you would like to use your own data model to represent photos you can simply ensure your model conforms to the `MWPhoto` protocol.
 You can then handle the management of caching, downloads, etc, yourself.
 More information on this can be found in `MWPhotoProtocol.h`.